North Carolina A&T State University: Sustainability

 The University of North Carolina spends roughly $227 million a year on energy.
 In 2009, the UNC Board of Governors adopted environmental policies reflective of the UNC System's commitment to lead the State of North Carolina to a more sustainable future.

 Since 2003, North Carolina A&T has reduced its energy use by 21 percent.
 According to research conducted by the university, the energy efficiency measures in place inside the 123 buildings on the campus have saved enough energy to meet the power needs of 760 households for a year.
 In the 2011–12 fiscal year alone, a 32.5 billion BTU reduction in energy helped the university avoid $386,274 in costs.
 Under the university's Strategic Energy Plan, N.C.
-A&T has implemented energy efficiency measures such as: comprehensive energy audits to identify improvement needs; development of a retro-commissioning process for existing buildings; energy-efficient lighting retrofits throughout the campus; and the development of green network strategies.
+A&T has implemented energy efficiency measures such as comprehensive energy audits to identify improvement needs, development of a retro-commissioning process for existing buildings, energy-efficient lighting retrofits throughout the campus, and the development of green network strategies.

 In the area of green building, the university is in the process of developing a green building policy that will require the use of sustainable and green building practices wherever feasible and practical on future construction.
-As of 2015, there are four green building initiatives being conducted by the university.
+As of 2015, four green building initiatives are being conducted by the university.
 The Proctor School of Education Building utilizes green roof technology in addition to other sustainable components aimed at reducing storm water runoff and energy demands for air conditioning in the summer months.
 The Joint School of Nanoscience and Nanoengineering (JSNN) Building located at the off-campus Joint Millennial Campus site, was certified as a LEED Gold level building in 2013.

-In addition to the School of Education and Nanotechnology buildings, the university is planning an environmentally-friendly student center and opened its new student health center in 2015.
+The university is planning an environmentally-friendly student center, and opened its new student health center in 2015.
 The two-story, 27,548-square-foot building is LEED silver level certified, and is the university's first completely green facility.

 Through these efforts towards sustainability and environment friendly university management, N.C.
 A&T was ranked 10th, out of 301 institutions from 61 countries, in the 2013 The Universitas Indonesia (UI) GreenMetric World University Sustainability Ranking.
-Additionally, the university ranked 5th among 164 institutions in the category of Campus Setting (Urban) and 9th among 224 institutions in the Comprehensive Higher Education category.
+The university ranked 5th among 164 institutions in the category of Campus Setting (Urban) and 9th among 224 institutions in the Comprehensive Higher Education category.

 Organization and administration

 North Carolina A&T is one of 16 public universities that constitute the University of North Carolina System.
 As a constituent institution of the UNC System, N.C.
-A&T is governed by a Board of Governors and administered by a president.
+A&T is governed by a board of governors and administered by a president.
 The 24 voting members of the board are elected by the state general assembly for four-year terms.
 The current president of the UNC system is Peter Hans.